oist/optinist/docs/gui/visualize.md

 After creating a plot box by clicking on + mark, Select the image using the `Select Item` dropdown list.

-Then you can select the range of the frame in Start/End Index of left sidebar.
-Assign 1st and last frame numbers, then clicking LOAD button starts loading the data.
+You can select the range of the frames using the Start/End Index in the left sidebar.
+Input the first and last frame numbers, then click the LOAD button.

 <p align="center">
 <img width="600px" src="../_static/visualize/movie_index.png" alt="movie index" />